open-austin/open-austin.github.io/welcome/index.md

 Hack events occur throughout the month and allow attendees to collaborate on projects or pitch a new project idea.

 ## Want to help an existing project or suggest a new project?
-We keep track of our projects on [GitHub](https://github.com/open-austin ).
+We keep track of our projects on [GitHub](https://github.com/open-austin).

 You can browse proposals for new Open Austin projects by [label](https://github.com/open-austin/project-ideas/labels) or view the [entire list](https://github.com/open-austin/project-ideas/issues).
 This is where you can suggest your own project ideas.

 We also have a showcase of [projects that have reached a useable stage](/projects).

+For more details visit the [project ideas repo](https://github.com/open-austin/project-ideas).

 ## Want to learn more about Open Austin?
 Read [about our history and leadership team](https://www.open-austin.org/about/).